PoliEcho/Vector_blow/README.md

 ## how to get the game
-either go to release page of this repo TODO PUT LINK HERE and download the game or build it see instructions below
+either go to release page of this repo [HERE](https://github.com/PoliEcho/Vector_blow/releases) and download the game or build it see instructions below
 you will still need to install folowing dependencies:
 > SDL3
 > SDL3_image